Picos de Europa - Medium Trek

 We arrange your accommodation on the Picos de Europa in hotels, hostels or huts along the way.
 We have selected accommodations on our trek based on the length of each stage and recommendations from hikers who have gone before us on the Picos de Europa.

-• Meals (where possible)
+• Breakfast in hotels (where possible)

 Excluded